Te Papa: Co-location with National Art Gallery

 Following the passing of the National Art Gallery and Dominion Museum Act in 1930, the two institutions shared a single board of trustees.
 In 1934, the National Art Gallery moved into the Dominion Museum building and incorporated the New Zealand Academy of Fine Arts, which sold its land and donated the proceeds to the new organisation together with an initial collection.
 The early holding consisted largely of donations and bequests, including those from Harold Beauchamp, T. Lindsay Buick, Archdeacon Smythe, N. Chevalier, J. C. Richmond, William Swainson, Bishop Monrad, John Ilott and Rex Nan Kivell.
 In 1936, a new building to house both the collections opened in Buckle Street as a part of the newly built National War Memorial.
+In 1985 a temporary exhibition space venue was added to the National Art Gallery.
+Shed 11 the Temporary/Contemporary was situated on the Wellington waterfront in a converted industrial warehouse built in 1905 and exhibited contemporary art, both local and international, until 1992.

 Eru D. Gore was secretary-manager from 1936 until his death in 1948 when Stewart Maclennan was appointed the first director.
 This was the first appointment in New Zealand of a full-time art gallery director.
 Other past directors of the gallery include: